Fifth Third Bank explains how physician mortgages can help doctors and other medical professionals purchase a new home.

 Who Is Eligible for a Physician Mortgage Loan?

-The mortgages are available to individuals who have an MD, DO, DPM, DDS, or DMD.
+The mortgages are available to individuals who have an MD, DO, DPM, DDS, DMD, DVM, and OD.
 “The product is for both new graduates of medical school and established physicians,” Schultz says.
 The loans aren’t specifically for first-time home buyers, though many new medical school graduates are purchasing their first house.
 Physicians can use the loans to buy a home or refinance a home they already own.

-The New Physician Mortgage Loan is ideal for licensed interns, residents, or fellows who are in a medical residency or scheduled to begin one within 90 days of closing on a new home.
+The New Physician Mortgage Loan is ideal for licensed interns, residents, or fellows who are in a medical residency or scheduled to begin within 90 days of closing on a new home.
 Physicians who have just completed their residency within the last 12 months and have started working in their field are also eligible.
-The Established Physician Mortgage Loan is designed for physicians or dentists who have been employed by a hospital for more than a year or who have been self-employed as a doctor or dentist for two years.
+The Established Physician Mortgage Loan is designed for physicians, dentists, optometrists, and veterinarians who have been employed by a hopsital, physician group or facility for at least 12 months or who have been self-employed for at least 12 months.

 Benefits of a Physician Mortgage